eliasffyksen/MiniSnakes/README.md

 ![How to eat diagram](imgs/snake-eat.drawio.svg)

-Time to brace yourself, the next 3 lines is the most complicated in the game.
+Time to brace yourself, the next 3 lines are the most complicated in the game.

 To check if the snake is eating we check if `snake[pos_next]` is `-1`.
-If this is the case then we need to find all positions on the board which currently is currently `0`.
-This is empty spots which we can pontentially put food.
+If this is the case then we need to find all positions on the board which currently is `0`.
+These are empty spots where we can potentially put food.

 When we have all of these positions we need to select one of these indexes at random, then update that value to be `-1`.
 We don't need to edit the current `-1` entry as the snake will overwrite it when it moves.

-To find all the places that is currently `0` we just use `snake == 0` (this returns a boolean tensor).
-Next we do `.multinomial(1)` on this select one at random.
+To find all the places that are currently `0` we just use `snake == 0` (this returns a boolean tensor).
+Next, we do `.multinomial(1)` on this select one at random.
 However, `multinomial` works the same way as `topk` as well as only taking floats.
 Therefore, we need to do both `.flatten()` and `.to(t.float)` first.